Friday, May 1, 2026

 resolve the flood of sensation

-before it swamps their immature brains,
+before it swamps an immature brain,

 twitchy